Hager-Helmy/HagerHelmy/README.md

 3- Login test using data driven (Read from excel)
 4- User registeration using static data
-5- User registeration using data driven (Read from excel)
----------------You can run the four test classes either each one separately or from the testng.xml suite which runs all the tests-------------------
+5- User registeration using data driven (Read from excel) You can run the four test classes either each one separately or from the testng.xml suite which runs all the tests

 "API Playground Automation":